burhanjawed/Filmage/README.md

 - Browse/Search for TV shows
 - Find movie/tv show details such as actors, episode guides, and more
 - Favorite movies/tv shows or add to watchlist
-- User registration connected with TMDB account
+- User registration/profile connected with TMDB account
 - Alan AI Voice Assistant provides users an effortless way of finding a movie, tv show, or actor

 # Development installation